UCLM-ARCO/uclm-arco.github.io/shapes/content/fall_detection_system.md

 where we explained how to use our library to extract different data from it.
 This IMU can give us information about the movement with two 3-AXIS sensor, an accelerometer and a gyroscope, but the raw data by itself doesn't give enough information, for this reason we must preprocess it to get the desired information.
 This sensor also counts with a magnetometer, that can be useful to calculate the orientation of the sensor, considering the earth's magnetic field.
+In our case we choose the place the sensor in the user's waist, because is the center of gravity of a person, and is sensitive to abrupt changes in the measurements of the IMU when a fall occurs.

 The algorithm developed for us is a mixture of the two type of algorithms used for fall detection, **Threshold algorithm** and
 **Machine Learning Algorithm**, the thresholds algorithm are mainly used in low performance devices.
 Our threshold algorithm is